timdewild/heat-equation-rod/README.md

 $$f(x) = T_\infty+\frac{1}{2}(T_\mathrm{max}- T_\infty)\Big[1-\cos(2\pi x)\Big].$$

 > [!NOTE]
 > For mathematical convenience, we set $T_\infty\equiv 0$ from now on.
-We can do this because the equation that governs the time-evolution of $u(x,t)$ is a linear differential equation and we apply the principle of superposition.
-If we find a solution for $u(x,t)$, we can always add a constant to the solution (i.e. $T \neq 0$) and we will still end up with a valid solution.
+We can do this because the equation that governs the time-evolution of $u(x,t)$ is a linear differential equation and we can apply the principle of superposition.
+If we find a solution for $u(x,t)$, we can always add a constant to the solution (i.e. $T_\infty \neq 0$) and we will still end up with a valid solution.

 To solve for the time-evolution of the temperature profile, we have to specify the boundary conditions (BCs).
 Here we take Dirichlet BCs and Neumann BCs.